 There's nothing like a bath or shower to boost one's sense of well-being!
 Our certified nursing assistants come to the home and even if your loved one is unable to leave the bed, they will give him or her a sponge bath, shampoo, shave, help with makeup, put on fresh clothes, change the sheets, etc. Their cheerful presence often provides relief for family caregivers as well as for the patient.(Return to top)

 Hospice patients remain under the care of their primary physician and any specialists they have been seeing.
-In addition, they have the benefit of our medical director, [Dr. Daniel Cameron], who has special training in treatments designed to keep hospice patients comfortable and pain free.
+In addition, they have the benefit of our medical director and hospice physicians who have special training in treatments designed to keep hospice patients comfortable and pain free.

 Our Social Workers

-The Springhill Home Health & Hospice team provides experience licensed Social Workers to assist with special needs of families dealing with a new or existing illness.
-Social Workers can assist with care planning, community resources, financial issues, insurance questions and emotional support.
+Springhill Home Health & Hospice provides experienced, licensed social workers to assist with special needs of families dealing with a new or existing illness.
+Social workers can assist with care planning, community resources, financial issues, insurance questions and emotional support.
 This extra help can be an invaluable resource.(Return to top)